-Ellen Martin was the second child of James Martin and his second wife Mary (née Tingey), of Little Downham, Cambridgeshire, England.
-This was the second marriage for both of her parents.
+Ellen Martin was the ninth of the twelve children of James Martin, and the second of the five children had with his second wife Mary Tingey of Little Downham, Cambridgeshire, England.

-But sadly, like three of her four siblings, she did not survive childhood.
-She died at home in early November from Scarlet Fever.
-Her sister Sarah Ann died 13 days later, also of Scarlet Fever.
+Like eleven of her twelve siblings, she did not survive childhood.
+She died at home, aged 11 years, in early November from Scarlet Fever.
+Her sister Sarah Ann died 13 days later, of the same highly contagious infection.

-However, parish records are ambiguous after this point, although there are burials registered in 1864.
-Her sister Sarah Ann clearly gets a burial on 18th November 1864, but mysteriously Ellen isn't listed.
-However, on the date of Sarah Ann's burial, she is listed as Sarah Ann [Ellen] Martin aged nine years.
+However, parish records are ambiguous after this point.
+Her sister Sarah Ann is clearly recorded receiving a burial on 18th November 1864, but mysteriously Ellen isn't listed.
+However, on the date of Sarah Ann's burial, Sarah is listed as Sarah Ann [Ellen] Martin aged nine years.